-Legendary landscape photography is more than a hobby; it’s a way of life.
+Landscape photography is more than a hobby; it’s a way of life.
 Doing it on mobile phone cameras is just doing it as sensibly as possible.

 It’s a lifestyle that indulges in grit, adventure, and a passion for natural beauty.

-Legendary landscape photographers spend their lives chasing the light in remote areas, capturing scenes devoid of human intervention.
-The hard work of a landscape photographer is often rewarded with some of the most stunning images and incredible stories!
+The best landscape photographers spend their lives chasing the light in remote areas, capturing scenes devoid of human intervention.
+The hard work of these mobile photographers often gets rewarded with some of the most stunning images and incredible stories!

 There are so many examples of wonderful photographers that have dedicated their lives to landscapes!
 Chris Burkard is one of my personal favorites.

 Explore and discover!
 Be on the lookout for interesting vantage points of fascinating places.
-The best landscape photographers spend months planning exhibitions to explore some of the most remote locations.
+The best nature photographers spend months planning exhibitions to explore some of the most remote locations.

-Of course, this isn’t practical for everyone, especially if you are a beginner, so start somewhere!
-Explore locations near you until you build up your experience and desire to do more!
+As a result, you can start your landscape love story today!
+If you are a beginner, start somewhere close by.
+Explore locations near you until you build up your experience and desire to do more.